mikera/ironclad/README.md

 # Ironclad

-Ironclad: Steam Legions - A steampunk strategy game in Clojure
+Ironclad: Steam Legions - A steampunk strategy wargame in Clojure

 ### About